 What are Likert scales?

-A Likert-type question (or ‘item’) asks respondents to select one of several (usually four or five) responses that are ranked in order of strength.
+A Likert-type question (or item, to be precise) asks respondents to select one of several (usually four or five) responses that appear in order of strength.
 Here’s an example:

 Indicate what you think about the following statements using the scale below: